newtdogg/oneflow-tech-test/README.md

 ### Successes

-The test was a massive learning experience, with little previous experience in Vue, nightwatch !!!, I had to tackle both learning the syntax and how they worked.
+The test was a massive learning experience, with little previous experience in Vue and with nightwatch, I had to tackle both learning the syntax and how they worked.
 This was combined with the struggle of refactoring someone elses code into components and the relevant bits of javascript, whilst trying to submit the test in reasonable time.
 Overall it was a positive learning experience.

+If I have more time in the coming weeks I may make ammendments and changes to the project to learn more about vue and testing it.